open-cogsci/osdoc/content/pages/manual/structure/coroutines.md

 - If the `stop_after` variable is not empty, it shows the stop_signal display after an interval specified by the `stop_after` variable.
 - During the entire (2000 ms) interval, a keyboard response is collected.

-The temporal flow is controlled by the `coroutines` plug-in.
+The temporal flow is controlled by the COROUTINES plug-in.
 Therefore, the timeout and duration values specified in the items are not used.
-For example, in %FigCoroutinesInterface, the `keyboard_response` will run for 2000 ms, regardless of the timeout that is specified in the item.
+For example, in %FigCoroutinesInterface, the KEYBOARD_RESPONSE will run for 2000 ms, regardless of the timeout that is specified in the item.

 ## Supported items

 Currently, the following items are supported:

+- KEYBOARD_RESPONSE
+- MOUSE_RESPONSE
-- `keyboard_response`
+- SAMPLER
-- `mouse_response`
+- SKETCHPAD
-- `sketchpad`
+- FEEDBACK
-- `inline_script` (see [Writing a custom coroutine][])
+- INLINE_SCRIPT (see Writing a custom coroutine)

 ## Writing a custom coroutine

 Technically, coroutines are [generators](https://en.wikipedia.org/wiki/Generator_(computer_programming)).
 Generators are functions that can suspend their execution (i.e., they `yield`) and resume later on; therefore, multiple generators can run in a rapidly alternating suspend-resume cycle.
 This trick is sometimes called *weightless threading*, because it has most of benefits of real threading, without any of the overhead or (potential) instability.
 Coroutines *do not* use threading or multiprocessing.

-In the coroutines plug-in, you can indicate the name of a generator function that you have defined in an `inline_script`.
+In the coroutines plug-in, you can indicate the name of a generator function that you have defined in an INLINE_SCRIPT.
 This generator needs to work in a particular way (as illustrated in the examples below):

 - It must initialize and then `yield`.
 This first `yield` returns nothing.
 - It may loop while `yield`ing on every iteration.
 The loop breaks when:
 	- The coroutine should end; or
 	- When the `yield` returns `False`; this is the `coroutine` plug-in's way to signal the end of the coroutine.
 - No time-consuming things should happen between `yield` statements, except during initialization.

 The first and simplest option is to write a one-shot coroutine.
 This is a function that is called once to prepare itself, once to execute, and then terminates.
 For example: